ViewComponent/view_component/README.md

 <span title="<%= @title %>"><%= content %></span>
 ```

-Which is rendered in a view as:
+Rendered in a view as:

 ```erb
 <%= render(TestComponent.new(title: "my title")) do %>